Daisy (dog actor)

 Daisy (originally named Spooks) was a canine actor who appeared in more than 50 Hollywood films during the 1930s and 1940s.
 He was especially well-known for appearing in the Blondie franchise.

 Biography

 Daisy—a cocker spaniel–poodle-terrier mix—was originally named Spooks because his owners noted his timidness as a pup.
 Born around 1937, he was owned by dog trainer Rennie Renfro, who bought him for $3.
 He also learned tricks from legendary trainer Rudd Weatherwax.

-Reportedly, Renfro and his pup made $1,000 a week, and Renfro used the money to buy them a house in Toluca Lake, California.
+Daisy was known for his expressive face and trick gestures (averting his eyes; putting his paw in his mouth in panic; leaping across the screen like a flying projectile, etc.).
+Besides his work in the Blondie comedies, Daisy also appeared with Laurel and Hardy and The Three Stooges, among other stars.
+Daisy is the main character in two 1945 comedy features: Life with Blondie and Hollywood and Vine.
+Reportedly, Renfro and Daisy made $1,000 a week, and Renfro used the money to buy them a house in Toluca Lake, California.
 He was also noted to have had a five-year feud with actress Rita Hayworth.
-His last known film appearance came in 1954.
+His last known film appearance came in 1954, in the Columbia Pictures comedy short Kids Will Be Kids.

-Daisy and his "pups" had their own dog food brand that they made public appearances to promote.
+Daisy and his "pups" had their own dog food brand that they promoted in public appearances.